selective-php/database/docs/index.md

 ORDER BY also helps to delete rows in an order required to avoid referential integrity violations.

-You cannot use ORDER BY or LIMIT in a multiple-table DELETE.

 ### Delete Limit

 The LIMIT clause places a limit on the number of rows that can be deleted.
-These clauses apply to single-table deletes, but not multi-table deletes.

 ```php
 $db->delete()->from('users')->limit(10)->execute();